 Santiam Ski Lodge

 On a recent visit, we stopped at an abandoned building just north of Hoodoo Ski Resort.
 The Santiam Ski Lodge was built in 1939 by the US Forest Service with help from the Civilian Conservation Corps (CCC).
 It is a big lodge-style building with a rock wall base supporting large log beams.
 It slept 60 people.
-Now in disrepair, a potential buyer found out that it would cost as much as $5 million to make it usable.
+Now in disrepair, a potential buyer found it would cost as much as $5 million to make it usable.
+Update: In 2018, renovation work began on the lodge.
+Friends of Santiam Ski Lodge has updates on the progress..

-Another bit of local history in this vicinity focuses on a mile and a half of railroad track that was constructed at Hogg Rock.
-Colonel T. Eggenton Hogg thought he could make a lot of money by creating a rail line across the Cascades which would have connected Newport, Oregon and Boise, Idaho.
-As a part of his money making scheme, he had workers start at the summit of Santiam Pass and start building a track through the sheer rock face.
+Another bit of local history in this vicinity focuses on a mile and a half of railroad track constructed at Hogg Rock.
+Colonel T. Eggenton Hogg thought he could make a lot of money by creating a rail line across the Cascades connecting Newport, Oregon and Boise, Idaho.
+As a part of his money making scheme, he had workers start at the summit of Santiam Pass.
+They would begin building a track through the sheer rock face.
 He only built a small section of track and then used mules to move a boxcar along the tracks to retain the rights to the pass by having a “working” right of way.
 The line was never completed after Hogg lost financial backing for the project.

 We arrived at the Fish Lake Remount Station in a little over an hour.
 The seasonal lake had faded away to be replaced by a large meadow.
 Native Americans hunted, fished, and collected plants in this area long ago.
 Settlers stopped at Fish Lake to stay in the roadhouse, built in 1867, and get much needed supplies as they made their way along the wagon road.
 The Willamette Valley and Cascade Mountain Wagon Road Company ceased operations to Fish Lake in 1907.
 The area was also popular for camping and it was not uncommon to see 100 wagons camped there in summer months.
 The saloon and hotel burned down in the 1920’s.